google/capsicum-test/README.md

 -----------------

 The Capsicum userspace library is held in the libcapsicum/ subdirectory.
-This library needs to be built (with "./configure; make") and installed (with "make install") to allow the tests to build.
+This library needs to be built (with "./configure; make" or "dpkg-buildpackage -uc -us") and installed (with "make install" or "dpkg -i libcapsicum*.deb") to allow the tests to build.